 - Food Photography Basics (TDA) A student curriculum guide to basic food photography.
-This curriculum will guide readers on how to capture professionallooking food.
-These appetizing pictures can be incorporated into School Café (MENU Module) mobile app menus and can quickly encourage student engagement. - 2.
-Farm Fresh Getting Started (TDA) Resources to getting started with incorporating local foods into your program and creating your own school garden.
+This curriculum will guide readers on how to capture professional-looking food.
+These appetizing pictures can be incorporated into School Café (MENU Module) mobile app menus and can quickly encourage student engagement. - Farm Fresh Getting Started (TDA) Resources to getting started with incorporating local foods into your program and creating your own school garden.

-In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.
+In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity.